Natural gas furnaces need adequate space and airflow to heat properly.

 How Much Space Does My Furnace Need?

-If you’re remodeling your basement or enclosing your furnace room, you should research manufacturer specifications and Omaha laws for clearance requirements.
+If you’re finishing your basement or sealing off your furnace room, you should research manufacturer instructions and Omaha ordinances for clearance guidelines.

 As a general recommendation, your system should be 30 inches away from furnace room walls on all sides.
-This permits our service technicians to easily replace it.
+This lets our service technicians to easily work on it.

-You also need to check the space has plentiful airflow and ventilation, especially if you have an older furnace with a metal flue.
+You also need to ensure the area has ample airflow and ventilation, especially if you have an older furnace with a metal flue.

 Related: Furnace Service or Furnace Replacement: What to Consider

-This type of furnace pulls combustion air from the nearby space.
-If there’s not enough air, hazardous gas fumes and deadly carbon monoxide could flow back into your home.
+This model of furnace draws combustion air from the nearby space.
+If there’s insufficient air, hazardous gas fumes and deadly carbon monoxide could flow back into your home.

-If your furnace is placed in a little room with a gas water heater, you may need to add more openings.
-This could involve a fully louvered door or vents in the walls.
+If your furnace is placed in a tiny room with a gas water heater, you may need to install extra openings.
+This could consist of a fully louvered door or vents in the walls.

 This includes: